austin-developer-community/givecookiebot-slack/README.rst

 .. warning::

    This environment is **not** suitable for production.
-Tokens should be stored a secure database.
+Tokens should be stored in a secure database.
 Ngrok shouldn't be used to create a tunnel.
 The built-in Flask server should not be used.

 License
 -------